kobbin003/kobbin003/README.md

-- 👋 Hi, I’m @kobbin003
+- 👋 Hi, I’m Kobin
-- 👀 I’m interested in web technologies
+- 👀 I’m interested in building stuff with web technologies.
-- 🌱 I’m currently learning t3 stack
 - 📫 You can reach me at kobin369@gmail.com

 ## ⚡ Technologies